 Stage IV: 22%

 A breast cancer diagnosis is a lot to take in.
 You’ll have questions.
 Tell your doctor when you don’t understand something.
-Let her know when you want more information.
+Let them know when you want more information.
+Find out more on breast cancer survival rates.